learn-co-curriculum/ios-reading-inheritanceVsComposition/README.md

 ##Has-A vs. Is-A

 In our second example, we are very clearly presented a scenario in which composition makes more sense.
 Harvesting is an extension of both `Person` and `Tractor`.
 Both a `Tractor` and a `Person` can do much more than `harvest`, and the remainder of their behaviors (aka methods) are quite different.
 This is a good signal that we should use categories instead of inheritance.
-If, on the other hand, we had an instance where
+If, on the other hand, we had an instance which had all of the behaviors and properties of another class, we might start to consider one the parent class to the other.

 ##Customization vs. Added Functionality